-16.60.040 030 Minor partitions.
+16.60.040 030 Minor partitions Partitions.

 A minor partition means a partition which does not include the creation of a road or street.
-Application for a minor partition shall be evaluated based upon the following standards and criteria:
+Partition means to divide an area or tract of land into two or three parcels within the calendar year.
+An Application for a minor partition shall be evaluated based upon the following standards and criteria:

-A. Conformance with the text and applicable maps of the Comprehensive Plan;

-B. Conformance with all other applicable requirements of the Land Development and Planning Ordinance;

-C. The overall design and arrangement of parcels shall be functional and shall adequately provide building sites, utility easements, and access facilities deemed necessary for the development of the subject property without unduly hindering the use or development of adjacent properties;
+- A. Conformance with the text and applicable maps of the Comprehensive Plan; - B. Conformance with all other applicable requirements of the Land Development and Planning Ordinance; - C. The overall design and arrangement of parcels shall be functional and shall adequately provide building sites, utility easements, and access facilities deemed necessary for the development of the subject property without unduly hindering the use or development of adjacent properties;

-D. No minor partitioning shall be allowed where the sole means of access is by private road, unless it is found that adequate assurance has been provided for year-round maintenance sufficient to allow for unhindered use by emergency vehicles, and unless it is found that the construction of a street to city standards is not necessary to insure safe and efficient access to the parcels;

-E. It must be demonstrated that all required public facilities and services are available, or will become available through the development, to adequately meet the needs of the proposed land division.
+- D. No minor partitioning shall be allowed where the sole means of access is by private road, unless it is found that adequate assurance has been provided for year-round maintenance sufficient to allow for unhindered use by emergency vehicles, and unless it is found that the construction of a street to city standards is not necessary to insure safe and efficient access to the parcels; - E. It must be demonstrated that all required public facilities and services are available, or will become available through the development, to adequately meet the needs of the proposed land division.
 (Ord.
 740 section 10.4.30 (B)(1), 1984)